odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 ********

-To configure your company contact for external trade, navigate to :menuselection:`Accounting --> Customers --> Customers`, and select your :guilabel:`Company`.
+To configure your company contact for external trade, navigate to :menuselection:`Accounting --> Customers --> Customers`, and select your :guilabel:`Company` name.
 While the CFDI 4.0 requirements ask you to add a valid :guilabel:`ZIP` code in your contact, the external trade complement adds the requirement that your :guilabel:`City` and the :guilabel:`State` must also be valid.
-All three fields must coincide with the `Official SAT Catalog <sat-catalog_>`_, or you will receive an error.
+All three fields must coincide with the `Official SAT Catalog
+<http://omawww.sat.gob.mx/tramitesyservicios/Paginas/catalogos_emision_cfdi_complemento_ce.htm>`_, or you will receive an error.

 .. warning::
    Add the :guilabel:`City` and :guilabel:`State` in the company's *contact*, not in the company itself.
-You can find your company's contact in :menuselection:`Accounting --> Customers --> Customers`.

-The fields :guilabel:`Locality` and :guilabel:`Colony Code` are optional and can be added in the company directly in :menuselection:`Settings --> General Settings --> Companies`.
-These two fields have to coincide with the data in the |SAT|.
+In there, the optional fields :guilabel:`Locality` and :guilabel:`Colony Code` can be filled too.
+These two fields also have to coincide with the data in the |SAT|.

 .. image:: mexico/mx-external-trade-rescompany.png
    :align: center